-These changes in the tax law will influence taxpayers of all sizes, but the interplay of this legislation with existing tax laws in these areas complicates a taxpayer’s options:
+The changes implemented under the TCJA may influence taxpayers of all sizes, but the interplay of this legislation with pre-existing tax laws in these areas complicates a taxpayer’s options:

-- Step-up in basis — Congress continues to allow a full step-up in income tax basis to fair market value for most assets included in the estate — even if the estate is under the exemption so no estate tax is due — potentially reducing future income taxes heirs could be required to pay if they sold the assets.
+- Step-up in basis — At this time, a full step-up in income tax basis to fair market value is allowed for most assets included in the estate — even if the estate is under the exemption so no estate tax is due — potentially reducing future income taxes heirs could be required to pay if they sold the assets.
 However, to get the step-up in basis, the assets cannot have been gifted outright or in trust prior to death or be held in a bypass trust created from a living trust at the surviving spouse’s death.

 - Portability of a spouse’s exemption — In 2012, Congress made permanent the portability of a spouse’s estate tax exemption, meaning that a surviving spouse can use the unused exemption of a deceased spouse at death.
 This change reduced the need for a bypass trust in a taxpayer’s living trust.